 This guitar, as said before, is a replica of one of his main instruments as of 2015, and which could be seen recently at the BRIT Awards 2015 ceremony.

-For the more budget conscious player, you can't go wrong with the Eastcoast LIS-A Mini Auditorium Acoustic Guitar.
 This model looks almost identical to Ed's, but at a more budget friendly price.
-Also available in an electro acoustic version.

 The Eastcoast LIS-A Mini Auditorium Acoustic Guitar is a hard wearing mini guitar perfect for any guitarist on the go.
 This mini acoustic guitar features a solid spruce top and mahogany back and sides which delivers the warm rich tones you would expect from a dreadnought acoustic.